tolgee/ai-migrator/README.md

 ### 3. ChatGPT Localization (`chatGPT.ts`)

-This module communicates with Azure OpenAI (ChatGPT) to process file contents.
-It sends the content of various file types (e.g., .ts, .tsx, etc.) to ChatGPT, requesting that string literals be replaced with the Tolgee <T> component.
+This module communicates with ChatGPT, using either Azure OpenAI or OpenAI setup, to process `.tsx` file contents, primarily for React components.
+It sends the content of `.tsx` files to ChatGPT, requesting that string literals be replaced with the Tolgee `<T>` component or `useTranslate` hook.
 The function returns the updated file content and the list of created localization keys.

 #### Example Usage: